SPECIAL REPORT: ADDICTION

 Social media is here to stay, and its use must be a consideration in the treatment of psychiatric conditions, particularly SUD and AUD.
 This article has covered similarities and differences between excessive social media use and other types of addiction.
 As researchers gain a better understanding of how social media influences the mental health and well-being of individuals and groups, we will discover more effective ways to use this powerful tool for good and to limit its harms.

-Dr Ceballos is chair of psychiatry at Texas State University.
-Ms Petrofes is faculty in the department of psychology at Texas State University.
+Dr Ceballos is chair of psychology at Texas State University.
+Ms Petrofes is a graduate of the department of psychology at Texas State University.

 References